dinoboards/dinoboards.github.io/green-6-slot-backplane.md

 <table><tr>
 <td>Can I use other backplanes - do I have to use this one for an eZ80 build?</td>

 <td>You can use any RCBus compatible backplane that supports all 80 bus lines.
-You can even use none green ones!
-Just make sure its got the full 80 lanes (2x40 pin headers)</td>
+You can even use non-green ones!
+Just make sure it has the full 80 lanes (2x40 pin headers)</td>
 </tr></table>

 # Images